-This is another of periodic "photo safaris" of places the Blog has visited!
-I hope you enjoy this vicarious visit to several of the barns within the Delaware Water Gap National Recreation Area!
+This is another of periodic "photo safaris" of places we have visited!
+I hope you enjoy this visit to several of the barns within the Delaware Water Gap National Recreation Area!

 Sadly, although we encountered a park ranger (who investigated us investigating the barns), we did not have the forethought to ask the names of the barns.

 |Fading daylight provided an eerie atmosphere for this abandoned dairy and livestock barn.|

 |It's not hard to imagine the days when horses would have hung their heads through the stall windows.|